Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 1.16 Install Perl

-Required by MiKTeX command `pdfcrop.exe` and some Bioconductor packages like LowMACA.
+Required by MiKTeX command `pdfcrop.exe` and some Bioconductor packages.

 We use Strawberry Perl available at https://strawberryperl.com.